nayakchandan/nayakchandan.github.io/README.md

 # Chandan Nayak
-## Masters student in Data Science at the University of San Francisco
+## Master's Student at University of San Francisco in Data Science